jjcc201-2/demo-microsoft-dev-box/README.md

 ## Expected Costs

 The underlying resources used for this demo will incur minimal Azure costs.
 Most components are in free tiers, but Key Vault operations may have small charges.
-The underlying resources used for this demo will incur minimal Azure costs.
-Most components are in free tiers, but Key Vault operations may have small charges.

 **However, any Dev Boxes that you choose to manually spin up will incur a cost.
-It is important to shut down these dev boxes when not in use to reduce costs**
+It is important to shut down these dev boxes when not in use to reduce costs.
+Auto shut-down capability has been included by default in this demo**

 You can view how much a Dev Box costs per hour here: ![Dev Box Pricing](https://azure.microsoft.com/en-us/pricing/details/dev-box)